BheemeshPujari/Binary-Classification-with-a-Bank-Churn-Dataset.ipynb/README.md

 11.IsActiveMember: Whether the customer is an active member (1 = yes, 0 = no)
 12.EstimatedSalary: The estimated salary of the customer
 13.Exited: Whether the customer has churned (1 = yes, 0 = no)

+## Evaluation Metric
+Evaluation is done based on the area under the ROC curve between the predicted probability and the observed target.